shepner/qa_system/ARCHITECTURE.md

 ### 2.1 High-Level Components

-The system is composed of several key components which are designed to be modular and independent, with clear interfaces defined in their respective architecture document:
+The system is composed of several key components which are designed to be modular and independent, with clear interfaces defined in their respective architecture documents:

 0. **Common Components** ([ARCHITECTURE-common-components.md](ARCHITECTURE-common-components.md))
-   - Core utilities and shared functionality
+   - Main Module: Command-line interface and system entry point
-   - Configuration management
+   - Configuration Module: Manages system-wide settings and environment variables
-   - Logging and monitoring
+   - Logging Setup: Centralized logging with file and console output
-   - Error handling
+   - Vector Database: ChromaDB-based vector storage and retrieval For detailed information about shared components, including configuration, logging, and the vector database, refer to the common components documentation.

 1. **Adding Files** ([ARCHITECTURE-add-flow.md](ARCHITECTURE-add-flow.md))
-   - File scanning and validation
+   - File Scanner: Discovers and validates files for processing
-   - Document processing by type
+   - Document Processors: Handles multiple file formats (PDF, Text, Markdown, CSV, Images)
-   - Embedding generation
+   - Embedding Generator: Creates vector embeddings using Gemini model
-   - Vector and metadata storage
+   - Metadata Management: Tracks document information and relationships For detailed information about the file addition process, document processors, and embedding generation, refer to the add flow documentation.

 2. **Listing** ([ARCHITECTURE-list-flow.md](ARCHITECTURE-list-flow.md))
-   - Document metadata retrieval
+   - Pattern-based document filtering
-   - Filtering and sorting capabilities
+   - Collection statistics and metrics
-   - Information display and statistics
+   - Metadata retrieval and formatting
-   - Status reporting
+   - Integration with vector database queries
+   For detailed information about listing stored documents and retrieving metadata, refer to the list flow documentation.

 3. **Removal** ([ARCHITECTURE-remove-flow.md](ARCHITECTURE-remove-flow.md))
-   - Request validation
-   - Vector database cleanup
-   - Metadata management
+   - Pattern matching for document selection
+   - Batch removal operations
    - Consistency verification
+   - Error recovery procedures
+   - Transaction management
+   For detailed information about document removal, cleanup procedures, and consistency checks, refer to the remove flow documentation.

 4. **Query** ([ARCHITECTURE-query-flow.md](ARCHITECTURE-query-flow.md))
-   - Query processing and validation
+   - Query Processor: Handles semantic search and similarity calculations
-   - Vector similarity search
-   - Result ranking and filtering
-   - Response formatting
+   - Response Generator: Creates contextual responses using Gemini model
+   - Multiple query types (Basic, Advanced, Hybrid)
+   - Source attribution and confidence scoring
+   For detailed information about semantic querying, response generation, and the Gemini model integration, refer to the query flow documentation.

+### 2.2 Component Details

+Each component is documented in detail in its respective architecture document.
+The components are designed to be:

+1. **Modular**: Each component operates independently with well-defined interfaces
+2. **Extensible**: New functionality can be added without modifying existing components
+3. **Maintainable**: Clear separation of concerns and comprehensive documentation
+4. **Reliable**: Built-in error handling and recovery procedures
+5. **Performant**: Optimized for efficient processing and resource usage

 ## 3. Technical Specifications